luvisuttoalberto/FHPC_2019-2020/Assignements/Assignment02/Assignment02.md

 _<font color='green'>Optional but greatly appreciated ( meaning: not mandatory to obtain the full mark, but a correct implementation may furnish you 3 additional points ):</font>_

-_figure out how you could allocate and correctly initialise the right amount of memory separately on each thread_
+_figure out how you could allocate and correctly initialize the right amount of memory separately on each thread_